Machine-Precision Prediction of Low-Dimensional Chaotic Systems from Noise-Free Data: Enabling Factors, Comparisons, and Limitations

-Multi-precision arithmetic plays a critical role by overcoming numerical limitations in solving the linear systems involved in polynomial fitting.
-This becomes especially important when working with noise-free data, where it is necessary to exploit the full range of significant digits provided.
-Standard double-precision solvers of linear equations often fail to preserve these digits due to numerical instability, particularly when high-degree polynomials are used.
-Note that modern machine learning frameworks, such as PyTorch and TensorFlow, do not support numerical precision beyond double precision (64 bit) on either CPU or GPU.
-Moreover, they are typically optimized for single precision (32 bit) on GPU, rendering them unsuitable for the multi-precision (512-bit) experiments conducted in this study.
+The propagator $\Phi_{\stepsize}$ of a smooth ODE is itself a smooth function, and smooth functions can be approximated by polynomials---locally via Taylor's theorem, and uniformly on compact sets via the Weierstrass approximation theorem.
+The best-fit polynomial of a given degree can be found by least squares.
+Hence, with sufficient data and sufficient polynomial degree, the propagator of any smooth ODE can be approximated to arbitrary accuracy.
+Two key ingredients are needed to realize this in practice: high-degree polynomials and multi-precision arithmetic.

-While high-degree polynomials are traditionally viewed with skepticism in machine learning---often associated with overfitting---we have shown that, in the absence of noise, this concern does not apply here.
-In our simulation study, polynomials of degree up to 25 are used effectively.
-Since the training data is noise-free, the classical notion of overfitting is irrelevant: there is no noise to overfit to.
+High-degree polynomials are traditionally viewed with skepticism in machine learning, often associated with overfitting.
+However, in the absence of noise, this concern does not apply: since the training data is noise-free, there is no noise to overfit to.
+In the simulation study presented here, polynomials of degree up to 25 are used effectively.

-That said, our simulation setup is clearly artificial.
-In practical scenarios, it is rare to have noise-free observations with 15-digit precision spanning the full range of 64-bit floating-point numbers---if such data exists at all.
-More often, measurements are noisy, and even the leading digit may be unreliable.
-In such settings, neither multi-precision arithmetic nor high-degree polynomials are helpful.
-Indeed, as shown in \citet{Schotz2025}, polynomial propagator methods---and most other techniques---perform poorly when noise is present.
-Because noise is inherent in most real-world data, we argue that future research on learning dynamical systems should primarily focus on methods that are robust to noisy observations.